khawarizmus/hijri-week-calendar-proposal/content.typ

 // we chose tuesday because weeks should start on saturday
 // weeks should start on satruday beacuse of relegious conciderations (friday last day)

-== Formatting the Hijri-Week Date System
+== Formatting the Hijri Week Date System

 In the Hijri week calendar, dates are structured to ensure clarity and standardization, closely paralleling the format utilized by the ISO week-numbering system.
 The format components are as follows: